SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Description**

-Several contributions have been made to archive content from new forges or package indices but never deployed.
+Several contributions have been made to archive content from new forges or packages indexes but never deployed.
 Review, update if required and merge all pending loaders and listers

 **Includes work**